 Urchin Tracking Module (UTM) links and analytics tools are key for monitoring your social media success.
 Prior to starting your campaign, make sure you have a clear strategy for tracking visitors from each source.

-Before we jump in how you can do that, let’s first understand what UTMs are, in case you don’t already know.
+Before we jump in on how you can do that, let’s first understand what UTMs are, in case you don’t already know.
 In basic words, UTMs are those links that have a question mark following the actual link which is followed by parameters and their values.
 What they help you achieve, is to understand from what source a visitor came to your website.
 And it helps you do that on several levels.
 Here’s an example:

 The UTM parameters start after the question mark: utm_source, utm_medium, utm_content, and utm_campaign.
 These are standard for every UTM.
 The value names are up to you, but the parameters are a best practice.
 You can also create your own parameters, but it is recommended that you stick with these.
 Here’s what each of it is used for: